ppwwyyxx/vim-PinyinSearch/README.md

 # Install

+0. Requires vim built with python3 support.
+Check with `:echo has('python3')`

 1. copy PinyinSearch.vim to your plugin directory (or through bundle)

 2. specify the location of dict file in your .vimrc, e.g.: